MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-distribution-sharing.md

 **Checklist** - When planning content distribution to consumers, key decisions and actions include:

 > [!div class="checklist"]
-> - **Define who you'll distribute the content to:** If you haven't done so already, determine how many users need access to the content.
+> - **Define who you'll distribute the content to**: If you haven't done so already, determine how many users need access to the content.
 Define any relevant user segments and whether these segments have different needs or ways of using the content that could affect the distribution method.
-> - **Plan your data security model:** Determine whether your content has data security applied and how you plan to manage security role membership.
+> - **Plan your data security model**: Determine whether your content has data security applied and how you plan to manage security role membership.
-> - **Plan your permission model:** Determine who should get access to which content and how this access affects your distribution methods.
+> - **Plan your permission model**: Determine who should get access to which content and how this access affects your distribution methods.
-> - **Create Microsoft Entra security groups and add users to groups:** Using security groups to manage role membership, access, and permissions is more efficient and scalable than managing individual accounts.
+> - **Create Microsoft Entra security groups and add users to groups**: Using security groups to manage role membership, access, and permissions is more efficient and scalable than managing individual accounts.
-> - **Add security groups to data security roles:** If you use row-level security or object-level security, ensure that you assign security groups to the appropriate roles.
+> - **Add security groups to data security roles**: If you use row-level security or object-level security, ensure that you assign security groups to the appropriate roles.
-> - **Share data gateways:** If necessary, grant data gateway access by adding consumers to data source connections by using the User (or User with sharing) role.
+> - **Share data gateways**: If necessary, grant data gateway access by adding consumers to data source connections by using the User (or User with sharing) role.
-> - **Decide how you'll handle external users:** Identify whether you need to share content to any consumers outside the organization.
+> - **Decide how you'll handle external users**: Identify whether you need to share content to any consumers outside the organization.
 If so, decide the approach you'll take to share content with these users.
-> - **Add external guest users:** If you plan to share content by using Microsoft Entra B2B, request that the relevant administrators add the guest users.
+> - **Add external guest users**: If you plan to share content by using Microsoft Entra B2B, request that the relevant administrators add the guest users.
-> - **Allocate per-user licenses:** Ensure that consumers have the appropriate licenses to access content.
+> - **Allocate per-user licenses**: Ensure that consumers have the appropriate licenses to access content.
 If you plan to embed content in other services, ensure that you check whether those services have other licensing requirements.
-> - **Decide on the approach to share content:** Decide whether you'll share content via apps, workspaces, or direct access to individual items.
+> - **Decide on the approach to share content**: Decide whether you'll share content via apps, workspaces, or direct access to individual items.
 If you use direct access, decide how users should access the items (such as via a centralized portal or via content embedded in another service, like Teams).
-> - **Decide how you'll grant Build permission:** Decide whether you'll grant Build permission at all, and if so, whether you grant it via app audiences or individual content items.
+> - **Decide how you'll grant Build permission**: Decide whether you'll grant Build permission at all, and if so, whether you grant it via app audiences or individual content items.
-> - **Grant Build permission:** If necessary, grant Build permission to users who will need it to perform their own analysis on the underlying data items.
+> - **Grant Build permission**: If necessary, grant Build permission to users who will need it to perform their own analysis on the underlying data items.

 ## Plan to share content with other creators